A quick guide on In-game known issues and How to deal with them

 In the video Gallade has the higher attack stat.

-- Issue description: The game gives the Charge Move priority to the wrong player.
+- Issue description: The game gives the Charge Move priority to the wrong Competitor.
 Charge Move priority should be given to the Pokémon with the higher attack stat.

 - Official Arena Stance: While this was a current State of the Game technical error for a long time, this issue has since been addressed and fixed by Niantic so a CMP Error should not occur.
 Since it can be IV dependent or easily confused with False CMP Ties this issue cannot be grounds for a rematch.

 - Most “CMP Errors” are False CMP Ties.
-This happens when it seems like the system is giving the Charge Move priority to the wrong player but there is no CMP Tie at all.
-In these cases, the False CMP Tie might be caused by lag, desync or simply attacks that last for different durations.
+This happens when it seems like the system is giving the Charge Move priority to the wrong Competitor but there is no CMP Tie at all.
+In these cases, the False CMP Tie might be caused by lag, desync or simply moves that last for different durations.

 - Shadow Pokémon attack boost is not considered for the calculation of the higher attacks stat, and neither are buffs/debuffs.

-- There used to be a specific CMP Error where it would always grant the priority to the switched-in Pokémon; this has been patched in recent Pokémon Go versions.
+- There used to be a specific CMP Error where it would always grant the priority to the swapped-in Pokémon; this has been patched in recent Pokémon Go versions.

 All the issues described above must be followed by Tournament Officials.
 However, Competitors should always try to reach a peaceful and mutually fair agreement first, independently from stances reported here in this document.
 When an escalation occurs, Tournament Officials should try to have at least three officials involved in a dispute and must follow what’s described herein.
 The decision of the majority should be enforced, in order to provide the best and most objective solution to the problem.